 - 160 g (1 cup) all-purpose flour (or use white spelt flour for wheat free)

-- 1 teaspoon traditional yeast
+- 1 teaspoon traditional or active dry yeast

 - 2 teaspoons maple syrup or 1 teaspoon sugar